1. Criteria

 1. The decision in each instance shall be communicated, in writing, to the individual candidate, giving them ten days to respond in writing before it is sent on to the next level; the last decision to be communicated by the provost.

-2. In the case of a full-time non-tenure-track faculty member, denial of promotion does not preclude reappointment at the current faculty rank, nor does it preclude reconsideration for promotion at a later date.
+2. With the exception of a tenure-track faculty member, denial of promotion does not preclude reappointment at the current faculty rank, nor does it preclude reconsideration for promotion at a later date.

-3. A faculty member may not be reconsidered for promotion until two years after the previous unsuccessful promotion consideration.
+3. A faculty member may not be reconsidered for promotion until two years after the previous unsuccessful promotion submission.

 6. A faculty member who, in good faith, feels that a procedural violation has occurred in connection with their consideration for promotion may initiate a grievance in accordance with currently applicable Faculty Handbook procedures.